 Spellslinger is a Wild West re-interpretation of all the old DnD tropes.
-Accusations of Deadlands imitation will have to be directed at the comments section, I have neither read nor played Deadlands therefore I cannot judge, but my first impression is that this is too generic to be a direct ripoff.
-It seems to have added classic western tropes and some western era folklore to the usual smorgasboard of fantasy tropes that D&D 3.5
+Accusations of Deadlands imitation will have to be directed to the comments section.
+I have neither read nor played Deadlands therefore I cannot judge, but my first impression is that this is too generic to be a direct ripoff.
+It seems to have added classic western tropes and some western-era folklore to the usual smorgasboard of fantasy tropes that D&D 3.5

 was composed of had degenerated into since it emerged fully formed from the foam of the sea hail Gygax!

-So here is the dealio; Humans, elves, gnomes, dwarves and half-orcs have left the overcrowded and increasingly industrialised and magic-starved Old World for the frontier of the new world.
+So here is the dealio; Humans, elves, gnomes, dwarves and half-orcs have left the overcrowded and increasingly industrialized and magic-starved Old World for the frontier of the New world.
 The Territories are a lawless place, filled with danger but also great opportunity and shitloads of gold.
-The Colonists have largely driven the benevolent non-violent totally-not-a-stand-in-for-native-americans-hollywood-style otherkin Wolfmen out of the area and beyond the Grey Hills, where you have undead.
+The Colonists have largely driven the benevolent non-violent totally-not-a-stand-in-for-native-americans-hollywood-style otherkin Wolfmen out of the area and beyond the undead-haunted Grey Hills.
 And also everyone is really racist, except for the wise and noble otherkin.
-So chug down your white guilt and check your privelege we are checking out Spellslinger!
+So chug down your white guilt and check your privilege we are checking out Spellslinger!

 My fears of the SJW-bogeyman are assuaged somewhat by the character creation process.
 The Territories are dangerous so everyone starts at level 3.
-I would cry foul (i think all games based on dnd should start you off as a scrappy young whippersnapper with wits but little to no experience), but given the addition and potency of firearms and the complete lack of personal armor this is actually a sound design choice.
+I would cry foul (I think all games based on dnd should start you off as a scrappy young whippersnapper with wits but little to no experience), but given the addition and potency of firearms and the complete lack of personal armour this is actually a sound design choice.
 I will still cry a little foul.
 Foul!
-A second great idea was removing Alignments since most Westerns are personal stories, whether they are amoral shitbags or righteous avengers, and the antagonism is personal rather then ideological.
-Since Spellslinger is going for a nuanced shades-of-grey approach, this is a sound decision.
+A second great idea was removing Alignments since most Westerns are personal stories, whether they about amoral shitbags or righteous avengers, and the antagonism is almost exclusively personal rather then ideological.
+Since Spellslinger is going for that nuanced shades-of-grey approach, this is a sound decision.

 Speaking of otherkin, you can also opt to play as an Indian Wolfman.
-Just picture a 6-7 foot tall 150 kg wolfman that acts like a 90s hollywood star-trek Indian that is totally at peace with nature and respects the land and doesnt get why the Colonists come and distrupt it but they are totally peaceful etc. etc. etc. I would have liked to Wolfmen based on Comanche Indians but instead we get the sanitized version.
+Just picture a 6-7 foot tall 150 kg wolfman that acts like a 90s hollywood star-trek Indian that is totally at peace with nature and respects the land and doesnt get why the Colonists come and distrupt it but they are totally peaceful etc. etc. etc. I would have liked at least one tribe of Wolfmen based on Comanche Indians but instead we get the sanitized version.
 Lame.
-The race gets +1 to level adjustment and has generally excellent physical abilities, can track by scent, have a natural attack, a +4 bonus on understanding their own culture, tomahawk proficiency, great wisdom and lower intelligence
+The race gets +1 to level adjustment and has generally excellent physical abilities, can track by scent, have a natural attack, a +4 bonus on understanding their own culture, Tomahawk proficiency, great wisdom and lower intelligence

 I said this game was good and it is but seriously this page almost caused me to put it down.
 We get another teary-eyed section about how even in the most cosmopolitan areas (just fucking say Europe and North-America you coward) racism and sexism still exist and they are serious problems and this game in no way condones them and if you are too much of a special snowflake to handle them you might remove them from your game.
 Based on this process of explicitly mentioning things in your game you do not support I am thus forced to assume Spellslinger and by extention Kevin Wilson and Fantasy Flight supports vigilante justice, pistol duels and banditry, as long as said pistol duels and banditry are neither racially nor sexually motivated.
 And of course we can “use the topic of racism in a mature and responsible fashion to facilitate [blah blah blah]” you fucking self-righteous navel-gazing prick I don’t want a lecture on the evils of racism I want to play a game about magic cowboys and you ostensibly set out to make one.

 On to Brands.
 Oh Kevin Wilson I cannot stay mad at you.
 Brands are a feat based form of spellcasting, but you must select a particular brand at 1st level only.
-Using brands, you can use any class as a sort of template for your wizard.
-The story behind it all is that on the old continent magic has basically dwindled and has been replaced by certain branded individuals who were born with magical powers.
-After a healthy dose of persecution they are now an organized force in both the old and the new world.
-The most feared are the Magi and the Black hand(the anti wizards), who are perpetually at war with one another and always cause massive collatoral damage and loss of innocent life whilst doing so (keep it up Kevin that is fucking great).
+Using brands, you can use any class as the basis for a sort of spellcasting template.
+The story behind it all is that on the Old continent magic has basically dwindled and has been replaced by certain branded individuals who were born with magical powers.
+After a healthy dose of persecution they are now an organized force in both the Old and the New world.
+The most feared are the Magi and the Black hand(the anti wizards), who are perpetually at war with one another and always cause massive collateral damage and loss of innocent life whilst doing so (keep it up Kevin that is fucking great).
 All brands are noticeable though they can be concealed.

 Incredibly good rules for showdowns.
 Basically, you can exchange initiative, dodge and BAB before you draw on a 1-for-1 basis.
 A daring game of rock-paper-scissors where one has to choose between speed, accuracy and defence.
 Every hit during a duel naturally counts as a coup-de-grace (that’s an automatic critical hit with a very high chance of killing you outright for any d20 luddites) or just a critical hit if you are shooting to wound.
 I can almost hear the Grand Duel by Luis Bacarov in the background (or any good duel music from a classic western, seriously listen to those they are all good).
 Naturally, no duel would be complete without means of fighting it before it even takes place.
 One can play a variety of dastardly tricks.
-A stern monologue delivered by a master wordsmith will sap the initiative before the fight, a feint can draw opponents off balance, a concentration check may be used to better ignore the tricks of others (once upon a time in the west) and no list of dueling tricks would be complete without a thousand yard stare (any clint eastwood western really) and a sun in your eyes rule.
-Ah las, no opportunity to play a ‘fistful of dollars.’
+A stern monologue delivered by a master wordsmith will sap the initiative before the fight, a feint can draw opponents off balance, a Concentration check may be used to better ignore the tricks of others (ah la Bronson in Once upon a Time in the West) and no list of dueling tricks would be complete without a thousand yard stare (any clint eastwood western really) and a sun in your eyes rule.
+Ah las, no opportunity to play a ‘fistful of dollars’ trick with an Iron plate, but then again that was a bunch of nonsense to begin with.
 The chapter finishes with a very simple yet easy to use reputation rule based on the CR of the most powerful gunman you kill with the benefit being bonuses to chat checks and the drawback being murderous increasingly powerful glory-hunting gunslingers challenging you for fights at every town (CR 16-19 at some point jesus shit).
-And no western game would be complete without expanded rules for fighting whilst drunk.
+And finally no western game would be complete without expanded rules for fighting whilst drunk.

 A very good list of recommended sources is given along with some rules modifications if you want to tweak some stuff.
 The list betrays a genuine love of the western genre.
 This is, ultimately, not a cynical attempt at cashing in on the d20 boom, but a labour of love, and it shows.
 Overall, Spellslinger, despite its distasteful concessions to neo-progressive gobbledygook, remains mainly focused on giving you something fun and useful and comprehensively elfwestern and is subsequently an excellent product that I can wholeheartedly recommend, even to people who do not like kool-aid.